aresti/primalscheme/README.md

 - Sort left and right primers according to base penalty plus weighted mismatch score.

-- Check for heterodimers in same pool before using primer3-py selecting top scoring pair.
+- Check for heterodimers in same pool using primer3-py; select top scoring, non-interacting pair.

 - Open new window position set to maintain overlap if region is successful.